Wizard installation (deprecated)#

 On this page, you are asked to select the configuration.
 There is only one option here, which creates a single-node cluster.
 The worker nodes can be added as an additional step once this basic installation is complete.

-The installation will begin.
-The process can take approximately 20-30 minutes to complete.
+- The installation will begin.
+The process can take approximately 20-30

 To monitor the progress more closely, click on